mjmoon/blog/collections/_employments/05-vastardis-qa.md

 start: 'May 2012'
 end: 'August 2012'
 responsibilities:
-  - item: "Led a junior quality assurance co-op student performing manual and automated tests as part of the scrum process for the firm's investment management software"
+  - item: "Supervised a junior quality assurance co-op student performing manual and automated tests as a team for the firm's investment management application"
-  - item: 'Created an automated reporting process for automated regression tests to accelerate the development cycle using CruiseControl.NET and Visual Studio Unit Test Framework'
+  - item: 'Automated testing and reporting of regression tests to accelerate the development cycle using CruiseControl.NET and Visual Studio Unit Test Framework'
 ---